Jaylabull/HoroscopeSimulator/README.md

 Day 10: Fixed bug fixes in JS to display API content in a styled <div> element

 Day 11: Removed unnecessary div elements.
 Changed the visiablity of the form when clciked.
 Trying to replace form with generated div.

+Day 12: We successfully made an if statement that changes the image based on the users zodiac sign and some CSS changes.